isaacknjama/os/docs/api-key-authentication.md

    - The hash salt might be different from what was used when creating the key

 4. **Service-to-service communication failures**
-   - Check that the API key is correctly added to gRPC metadata
+   - Check that the API key is correctly added to request headers
    - Verify the service has the proper service scope (e.g., 'service:auth')
-   - Run `bun apikey:test:grpc` to test gRPC communication

 5. **CombinedAuthGuard issues**
    - Ensure both JWT and API key authentication are properly configured